 AP: Do exhibitions such as yours contribute to the preservation of that material passion?
 What else can we do?

 DL: With the amount of material printed, it’s tough to sort and select the best representations of design today.
 Collecting also takes up space, and one way besides saving physically is to keep a digital record.
 I’ve personally begun to scan every piece of original printed material at high resolution—so when they’ve all disintegrated, we’ll still have a quality file to reproduce them from.
-It’s timeconsuming, but in the scheme of history, it’s worth it.
+It’s time-consuming, but in the scheme of history, it’s worth it.